verhas/javageci/DOCUGEN.md

     geci.failed());
 ```

-The generators are registered in the order they are to be executed and
-the calls to `phase(0)`, `phase(1)` ...  register the phases 0, 1, 2 ... and so on.
+The generators are registered in the order they are to be executed and the calls to `phase(0)`, `phase(1)` ...  register the phases 0, 1, 2 ... and so on.

-There is another possibility to have the generators executed the
+There is another possibility to have the generators executed the appropriate order.
-appropriate order.
-You can create several execution environment (Geci
-objects) and then invoke `generate()` on those one after the other.
-To
+You can create several execution environment (Geci objects) and then invoke `generate()` on those one after the other.
-share the context between these objects you can use the method
-`context()` either without argument to retrieve the context of the Geci
-object or with argument to set the context.
+To share the context between these objects you can use the method `context()` either without argument to retrieve the context of the Geci object or with argument to set the context.

-It is recommended, however, to use the phased execution because that way the directory parsing
-and the collection of the files to work on is executed only once.
-This type of
+It is recommended, however, to use the phased execution because that way the directory parsing, and the collection of the files to work on is executed only once.
-ordering support is implemented in the convenience class `javax0.geci.docugen.Register`
-that implements methods that help registering all the docugen generators in their usual
+This type of ordering support is implemented in the convenience class `javax0.geci.docugen.Register` that implements methods that help registering all the docugen generators in their usual order.
-order.
-Using that class the eight calls to the `.register()` method can be replaced with
-one single call as the following:
+Using that class the eight calls to the `.register()` method can be replaced with one single call as the following:

 <!-- snip RegisteringAllSnippets snippet="RegisteringAllSnippets"
           trim="to=0"